 There are a few species where the BMP is chemical treatment to prevent their spread.
 When chemical treatment is required, it is performed using spot spray treatments, or hand painted, on the surface of the target species with the utmost care.
 Species treated with herbicides include: Shiny geranium, Lesser celandine, Garlic mustard, Knotweed, Holly and Gorse.

-Learn more about our invasive plant management program by reading our Q&A about pesticide use [PDF - 216 KB].
+Check out our update on the use of pesticides [PDF - 155 KB] to treat invasive plant species in Saanich and learn more about our invasive plant management program by reading our Q&A about pesticide use [PDF - 216 KB].

 We manage more than 600 invasive plant sites on park and public land.

-Some common naughty plants include:
+Some common problematic plants include:

 Knotweed [PDF - 2 MB]